Subham0007/AngularSPA/README.md

 fix:-
 1. Updated the UI a little bit.
 2. fixed an issue related to localstorage in browser.
--->previously the latest value inserted in the form was ovverriding the current stored data, now its fixed....you can see individual form insert data.
+-->previously the latest value inserted in the form was overriding the current stored data, now its fixed....you can see individual form insert data.